 No person or entity may issue a prepaid card that accepts federal payments in violation of these requirements.
 Any financial institution that holds an account for a prepaid card issuer, to which federal payments are received, is responsible for ensuring these requirements are met.
-Agencies should be aware of these requirements and should promptly notify Fiscal Service if they become aware of any payments being made to a prepaid card that does not comply with these requirements.
+Federal entities should be aware of these requirements and should promptly notify Fiscal Service if they become aware of any payments being made to a prepaid card that does not comply with these requirements.
 If Fiscal Service becomes aware that federal payments are being deposited to prepaid cards that do not meet these requirements, it reviews the situation and takes appropriate action.
 Fiscal Service may, for example, refer any violations of the EFT rule requirements to the appropriate regulatory bodies.

 Direct inquiries concerning this chapter to: